 Steel Casement Energy Efficiency

-In today’s standard, an architect or a building contractor suggest replacing any frame that has become rusted.
+In today’s standard, an architect or a building contractor suggests replacing any frame that has become rusted.

 Re-Aligning Steel Casement Windows

 A steel casement window can be re-aligned.
 Some problems you might have found with the windows are too many layers of paint been put on, broken handles, surface rust, loose handles and hinges, and even the foundation of the house moving.
 So by re-aligning the sash, remove rust and paint, take off old parts and repair them, and finally re putty with a glazed putty and re-paint using an oil-based paint will definitely make your windows look brand new.